thiagobrez/Tracker/README.md

 # Tracker
-Python/Django app for tracking user productivity based on time spent on projects.
+Track user productivity based on time spent on projects.